HDB23/fitfuel/DEPLOYMENT.md

 ## 🚀 Deploy to Vercel

+## ⚠️ IMPORTANT: Database Setup Required

+**SQLite will NOT work on Vercel serverless functions** (read-only filesystem).
+You **MUST** use PostgreSQL for production.

+Before deploying the backend, set up a PostgreSQL database (see Database Setup section below).

 ### Option 1: Deploy Frontend and Backend Separately (Recommended)

 #### Step 1: Deploy Frontend (Client)